LEEClab/SpatIS/README.md

 # SpatIS - Spatial Individual Specialization Indices

 This repository shares the code and details on the Spatial Individual Specialization Index (*SpatIS*) and the Spatis Individual Complementary Specialization Index (*SpatICS*).
+Those two indices were developed and first presented in Kerches-Rogeri et al (2020, see reference below).

 For more information on how to run it for your data please look at the SpatIS website: https://leeclab.github.io/SpatIS/.
-You will also find further information in the main article and supplementary information of the reference below (Kerches-Rogeri et al. *2020*).
+You will also find further information in the main article and supplementary information of the reference below (Kerches-Rogeri et al. 2020).

 We present here the source code for running *SpatIS* and *SpatICS* using movement data of individuals.
 We also show VHF movement data for the yellow–shouldered bats *Sturnira lilium* in Southeastern Brazil, an R script for analyzing this data using *SpatIS* and *SpatICS*, and other scripts and data used in Kerches-Rogeri et al (*2020*).